pushpamahto/pushpamahto/README.md

 # 💫 About Me:
 Hello, I am Pushpa Mahto.
-I am a passionate developer skilled in communication, attention to detail, writing efficient code, and responsive design.
+I am a passionate web developer skilled in  writing efficient code, communication, attention to detail and responsive design.
 I am keen to learn new tech stacks and continuously improve my abilities.

 </div>